 Under Templates, select Blank Logic App.

-After you select the template, the designer shows an empty workflow.
+After you select the template, the designer shows the empty workflow designer.

 Add the trigger

-From the Triggers list, select the RSS trigger named When a feed item is published.
+On the workflow designer, follow these general steps to add the RSS trigger named When a feed item is published.

 In the trigger, provide the following information: